Transregional Collaborative Research Centre TRR 33 - The Dark Universe

 Our transregional research center 'The Dark Universe' investigates these topics by means of theoretical approaches, observations, and numerical simulations.

-An overview of the 18 different projects within the transregio in FP3 is on the projects page
+The partprojects within the transregio in FP3 are described on the projects page

 .
-(Projects of the 1st and 2nd funding periods are described there in the archiv).
+(Projects of the 1st and 2nd funding periods are included there in the archiv).
 Project Groups and Project leaders in FP3 are listed here

 A transregio-poster presents aspects of the project